zjjbuqi/HiFiCCL/README.md

 I hope this tool proves helpful for your research!

 ### <a name="out"></a>Output
 HiFiCCL will generate the alignment information of the reads to the reference genome, which is written to `*prefix*.map_to_reference.sam`, and the pairwise alignment information between the reads, which is written to `*prefix*.all_vs_all.paf`.
 Additionally, it will output the assembly results for different chromosomes, as well as the merged assembly results.
 The `chr_by_chr_reads_initial` file stores the results of the reads aligned to the reference genome before applying the chromosome binning algorithm, while `chr_by_chr_reads` file contains the results after applying the chromosome binning algorithm. `chr*` files represent the assembly results for different chromosomes. output.fasta is the final assembly result, used for assembly evaluation.
+The optional mode will also output the `*prefix*.gaf` file, which represents the alignment information of sequences to the pangenome graph.

 ## <a name="limit"></a>Limitations